redis/redis/tracing.md

 Well-placed USDT tracepoints can help to solve performance problems.
 There is a cost associated with executing a USDT tracepoint that should be considered when tracing them.

+Calls to a tracepoint are done like method calls, but should have no overhead if all values emitted to the tracepoint are already available / computed.

 In some cases where overhead is necessary, the long-term benefit of performance gains may outweigh the short-term risk of performance losses while Redis is